 Getting to Tuscany by air is quite easy.
 Every day, from the two airports of Pisa and Florence a good number of daily flights to Tuscany depart from the main European cities.

 I decided to write this post for a funny reason.
-During my last trip abroad, I was talking with a person about our region while he asked to me: is Tuscany a state or is part of Italy?
-Have you got an airport? 🙂
+During my last trip abroad, I was talking with a person about our region when he asked me: is Tuscany a state or is part of Italy?
+Have you got an airport?

 Airport of Tuscany